 Uses of the WISC Test

 Psychologists like us widely use the WISC test to assess a child’s cognitive strengths and weaknesses, identify learning disabilities, and guide educational interventions.
-Specifically, we use it for:
+Specifically, we use the WISC intelligence test for:

 General Uses of the WISC Test

-- Clinical Diagnosis: We also use the WISC as part of broader psychological assessments to help diagnose or rule out certain developmental or psychological disorders.
-Attention Deficit Hyperactivity Disorder and some anxiety disorders can be assessed this way
+- Clinical Diagnosis: We also use the WISC test as part of broader psychological assessments to help diagnose or rule out certain developmental or psychological disorders.
+Attention Deficit Hyperactivity Disorder and some anxiety disorders can be assessed this way.

 Educational Uses of the WISC Test